 Step 1: Define Your Objectives

-First thing’s first; what are you looking to achieve with by email marketing for small business?
+First thing’s first; what are you looking to achieve with email marketing for small businesses?
 Everything you do hinges upon this and no work can begin until you have a clear and defined objective.

 Are you looking to entice new customers?
 Retain existing ones?
 Increase traffic to your website?
 Highlight a new product or service offered by your company or organization?